tektoncd/community/teps/0050-ignore-task-failures.md

 * It should be possible to know that a task failed, and the rest of the graph was allowed to continue by observing the status of the `PipelineRun`.

-* Do not fail the pipeline if any of the tasks fail and continue executing rest of the tasks.
+* When this feature is used to allow a task to fail, the failure of that task should not cause the overall pipeline status to fail (i.e. the task would be considered "successful" for the purposes of determining the status of the pipeline)

 ### Use Cases